Registration Open For Whyte Track and Field Center Ribbon Cutting

-When Oregon State decided to compete in women's track and cross country after a 16-year hiatus, it turned to a coach with experience both in the Pacific Northwest and at the NCAA Division I level.
+When Oregon State decided to again compete in women's track and cross country after a 16-year layoff, it turned to a coach with experience both in the Pacific Northwest and at the NCAA Division I level.

-Kelly Sullivan has been the head coach charged with putting Oregon State back in the intercollegiate running for the first time since the spring of 1988.
+Kelly Sullivan, 51, is the head coach charged with putting Oregon State back in the intercollegiate running for the first time since the spring of 1988.
 Sullivan, previously head coach at Willamette University in nearby Salem and head cross country and assistant coach at Auburn and Clackamas Community College, was introduced at Oregon State on Jan.
 14, 2004 by Athletic Director Bob De Carolis.
-He begins his ninth year leading the women's cross country and track programs.

-In more than two decades of coaching, Sullivan has earned 24 conference or regional Coach of the Year honors in cross country and track and field, including the 2002 and 2003 NCAA West Region Track Coach of the Year for men and women.
+In over two decades of coaching, Sullivan has earned 24 conference or regional Coach of the Year honors in cross country and track and field, including the 2002 and 2003 NCAA West Region Track Coach of the Year for men and women.

 Sullivan had been at Willamette since 1997 and he revitalized the men's and women's programs there.
 A 1979 NAIA All-American in the steeplechase and cross country at WU, he was the 2003 Northwest Conference women's cross country Coach of the Year after leading his alma mater to the NWC title in 2003.